eoscostarica/eos-local/README.md

 ## Features

-- fully containerized EOS development environment.
+- containerized EOS blockchain development environment.
 - nginx reverse proxy for virtual host resolution from the host machine.
 - network specific service aliases for "virtual host" resolution within the containers.
 - handy scripts for interacting with the local EOS services.
+- yarn as task manager

 ## Getting started